To provide structured youth ultimate focused on fun inclusive play and spirit of the game.

 Greetings!
 I’m Josh.
-I played my first Ultimate Frisbee game in the summer of 1999 as a member of the City of Eugene summer rec-league “black” team.
+I played my first ultimate frisbee game in the summer of 1999 as a member of the City of Eugene summer rec-league “black” team.
 At the time, I didn’t know a stack from a stall.
 I recall running around in circles and watching the person I was supposed to be guarding score a lot.
 I was 25-years old and in desperate need of an EMSU summer camp!
 Nevertheless, I quickly fell in love with the comradery, elegance, and spirit of the game.
 I continued to play recreational ultimate in Eugene through 2009.
 Today, I’m the enthusiastic father of a current EMSU player.
 As a member of the EMSU board, I am committed to increasing the number of youth exposed to Ultimate in our community.

 Professionally, I work on natural-hazard, community resilience, and regional planning projects for the Institute for Policy Research and Engagement at the University of Oregon.
-I live south of the river with my wife and two sons.
+I live north of the river with my wife and two sons.